cloudquery/policies/transformations/gcp_compliance/README.md

 dbt run
 ```

-This command will run your `dbt` models and create tables/views in your PostgreSQL database as defined in your models.
+This command will run your `dbt` models and create tables/views in your destination database as defined in your models.

 ### Usage

-- Sync your data from GCP: `cloudquery sync gcp.yml postgres.yml`
+- Sync your data from GCP to destination (Postgres Example): `cloudquery sync gcp.yml postgres.yml`

 - Run dbt: `dbt run`